This easy gnocchi alla sorrentina is rich, cheesy, and bubbling straight from the oven—ready in just 30 minutes with minimal cleanup.

 Add the torn basil leaves (10 leaves) and gently toss the gnocchi in the sauce until coated.

-cup / 30 g) and top with torn mozzarella (4 to 6 oz / 125 g).
+Turn off the heat.
+Sprinkle with grated parmesan (⅓ cup / 30 g) and top with torn mozzarella (4 to 6 oz / 125 g).
 Broil for 5 minutes, or until the cheese is melted, golden, and bubbling.

 Note: If your skillet isn't oven-safe, transfer everything to a baking dish before broiling.